-In this projection, the General Fund has an operating deficit, difference between annual revenues and annual expenditures, for four out of five year.
-The operating deficit is largest in year one of the projection because of a \$4 million transfer to the Facility Capital Projects Fund.
-Removing the reserve for replacement and facility capital project fund transfers, which are discretionary, shifts the fund to an operating surplus in all year but year five.
+In this projection, the General Fund has an operating deficit, difference between annual revenues and annual expenditures, for all five years.
+The operating deficit is largest in year one of the projection because of a \$5 million transfer to the Facility Capital Projects Fund.
+Removing the reserve for replacement and facility capital project fund transfers, which are discretionary, shifts the fund to an operating surplus in the first three years.
 Staff is added in each year of the projection in one of the General Fund departments.

-This projection adds another \$4 million transfer to the Facility Cap Project Fund in year one and a total of \$800 thousand in years two through three.
-Under this scenario, there would be \$13.2 million available for a project in the Facility Capital Project Fund after year 1, including previous year transfers.
+This projection adds another \$6.2 million transfer to the Facility Cap Project Fund in year one and a total of \$800 thousand in years two through three.
+Under this scenario, there would be \$16 million available for a project in the Facility Capital Project Fund after year 1, including previous year transfers.